Avidereta/avidereta.github.io/content/authors/admin/_index.md

 education:
   courses:
   - course: MSc in Data Analysis
-    institution: Skolkovo Institute of Science and Technology (Skoltech), Moscow, Russia
+    institution: Skolkovo Institute of Science and Technology (Skoltech), Moscow
     year: 2017
   - course: MSc in Applied Mathematics (with honors)
-    institution: Moscow Institute of Physics and Technology (MIPT), Moscow, Russia
+    institution: Moscow Institute of Physics and Technology (Phystech), Moscow
     year: 2017
-  - course: BSc in MSc in Applied Math and Physics (with honors)
+  - course: BSc in Applied Math and Physics (with honors)
-    institution: Moscow Institute of Physics and Technology (MIPT), Moscow, Russia
+    institution: Moscow Institute of Physics and Technology (Phystech), Moscow
     year: 2015

 # Social/Academic Networking